biocore/emp/figures/README.md

 ### 2 Metadata processing

-QIIME mapping files were downloaded from [Qiita](https://qiita.microbio.me) and refined to fix errors, standardize formatting, and add fields specific for this investigation.
+This section describes how metadata were refined to enable interoperability and meta-analysis.
+QIIME mapping files were downloaded from [Qiita](https://qiita.microbio.me/emp) and refined to fix errors, standardize formatting, and add fields specific for this meta-analysis.

 Three IPython notebooks are provided to curate study metadata (step 1), refine sample metadata (step 2), and generate new sample information files for those studies to upload to Qiita (step 3).
 These notebooks are located in `code/01-metadata`: